SuknovicMilena/clojure-store/README.md

 Run `lein ring server` in the root of the project to run the actual app.
 This will start a web server and open the home page of Swagger API documentation.

+## Project architecture

+`/db` holds latest database restore.

+`/src/domain` holds the domain entities that provide an image of the DB tables.

+`/src/mysql` contains code to provide a connection to the MySQL server

+`/src/repository` abstracts the individual entities SQL related logic - data layer

+`/src/store` contains the api.clj file that provides the app logic - API routes.
+This layer responds to HTTP requests and calls the data layer to eventually return HTTP responses with the results gotten from data layer.

+`/src/utility` contains helpers

 ## Libraries with versions